-Because jigsaws blades have a tendency to bend, particularly on thicker stock, you may end up with an undesirable angled cut.
+Because jigsaws blades have a tendency to bend, particularly on thicker stock, a deep cutting depth is more likely to create an undesirable angled cut.
 To combat this, avoid cutting directly up to your cut line.
-Instead, it is advisable to leave a bit of material next to the line (1/8" should be acceptable), and then use an oscillating drum sander to finish to the line.
-This will minimize any risk of ending up with less-than-desired results of your jigsaw cuts.
+Instead, leave a bit of material next to the line (1/8 inch is acceptable), and then use an oscillating drum sander to finish down to the line.

-Some units called Scroll Saws have a blade steering knob on top of the unit that allows the blade to turn while cutting (rather than turning the entire jigsaw).
-The problem with scroll saws is that pressure must be consistently kept behind the blade to keep the cut consistent, which can be difficult to control when the knob is turned to a sharp angle.
-As such, I find this to be a control that really isn't necessary, and even counter-productive in certain situations.
+Some types of jigsaws are marketed as scroll saws.
+They have a blade-steering knob on top of the tool's body, directly in line with the blade, that allows the blade to be rotated while cutting.
+In theory, this feature should make it easier to cut tight curves, but the problem with these saws is that pressure behind the blade must be kept consistent in order to control the cut, and this can be difficult when the knob is turned to a sharp angle.
+Many woodworkers find that scrolling capability really isn't necessary and may even be counter-productive in certain situations.